-- Evidence of thorough product descriptions, including measurements, defects, and damage.
+- Evidence of thorough product descriptions, including measurements, proof of shipment defects, and damage.

-- Product photos from multiple angles as displayed in your store.
+- Product photos from multiple angles as displayed in your store for customer service.

 - Evidence of shipping and tracking information.
 Consider including the cost of insurance in your pricing matrix if the customer is too cheap to pay for insurance cover.
 Or clarify that ahead of time if you are selling items that need insurance.

-- Customer relations records on the transaction, with clear proof of answers to the details of the issue raised, if any, and evidence that they saw and acknowledged your return policy.
+- Customer relations records on the list of transaction, with clear proof of answers to the details of the issue raised, if any, and evidence that they saw and acknowledged your return policy.

 - Detailed proof of delivery with recipient’s address as shown in the order and signature.